rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 ### 2025-10-20

-Added previous awardees and PIs of labs with team members who'd received awards.
+Added previous awardees and PIs of labs with team members who'd received awards (2023, 2024).

 Added Cooper Prize recipients (from the Neuro)

+Added Open Science in Action Seminar speakers and Chairs
+- This should really be refactored as an element on the "interactions" list.
+- Leaving it as an "initiative" for now as that is enough to show who has engaged across multiple activities.

 Need to get lists of:
 - Previous GRC members
 - Previous Cooper Prize reviewers